 Wickrematunge was a lawyer who was engaged in politics before turning to journalism.
 He had stood for election as an MP and served for a time as private secretary to former prime minister Sirimavo Bandaranaike.
 He was a friend of now ex-president Mahinda Rajapaksa, describing in his final editorial evenings talking politics and exchanging jokes with him.
 Yet this did not stop his vocal criticism of the president as being unwilling, or unable, to address the acute problems in his country.
 Rajapaksa referred to Wickrematunge as a 'terrorist journalist' in interviews in the months before the murder.
 At the time of his death, Wickrematunge was embroiled in a legal dispute with the president's brother, then-defence minister Gotabaya Rajapaksa, whom the journalist had accused of corruption over the purchase of second hand military equipment.

-For six years after the murder, there was no apparent outcome to the promised investigation, leading to accusations of impunity for the killers, and even government complicity in his death.
+For six years after the murder, there was no outcome to the promised investigation, leading to accusations of impunity for the killers, and even government complicity in his death.
 Then, in January 2015, Mahinda Rajapaksa was defeated in presidential elections.
-Within days, the new government announced that it would be reopening the inquiry into Wickrematunge's murder, following a public complaint by a former cabinet minister that Gotabaya Rajapaksa had ordered the assassination, alongside that of three others - two Tamil MPs, and a government minister.
-The official government announcement stated that the investigations into the killings of Wickrematunge and three others, all politicians, and been 'stalled or abandoned without credible conclusion', raising hopes that there will finally be an end to the impunity enjoyed by the killers.
+Within days, the new government announced that it would be reopening the inquiry into Wickrematunge's murder, following a public complaint by a former cabinet minister that the president's brother and former minister of defence, Gotabhaya Rajapaksa, had ordered the assassination, alongside that of three others - two Tamil MPs, and a government minister.
+The government announcement stated that the investigations into the killings of Wickrematunge and three others, and been 'stalled or abandoned without credible conclusion', raising hopes that there will finally be an end to the impunity enjoyed by the killers.

 Wickrematunge was posthumously granted several honours, among them the UNESCO World Press Freedom Prize in 2009 and, in 2010, the International Press Institute's World Press Hero Award.